partisan-bobryk/itchy-bird/README.md

 To build the server component follow the command bellow from project root.
 ```
-cd server
 go get
-bash bin/build.sh
+bash build/server.sh
 ```

 The `go build` command will automatically build a binary for your current OS.
-Said binary will be located in the `server/dist` directory.
+Said binary will be located in the `dist` directory.

 ## Downloads
-Currently there is only one distribution available for linux x84-64 arch located in `server/dist`.
+Currently there is only one distribution available for linux x84-64 arch located in `dist`.

 ## Running the server